Dark Chocolate Muffins July 16

 The batter for the muffins comes together quickly, as the butter and chocolate and melted together and stirred in to the rest of the ingredients, no creaming necessary.
 When baked, the resulting muffins are tender and moist with a heavy hit of chocolate; they’re loaded with chocolate chunks (or chips) in addition to the melted chocolate in the batter.
-Be sure to check them with a toothpick for doneness when the baking time is just about up.
-If they are overbaked, they might become slightly dry.
+Be sure to check them with a toothpick for doneness when the baking time is just about up because these muffins can overbake easily and can become slightly dry because of the low sugar content.

 Dark Chocolate Muffins